piccolo-orm/piccolo/docs/src/aragorm/design-decisions.rst

 As close as possible to SQL
 ---------------------------

-The classes / methods / functions in Aragorm mirror their SQL counterparts as closely as possible.
+The classes / methods / functions in Piccolo mirror their SQL counterparts as closely as possible.

 For example:

- * In other ORMs, you define models - in Aragorm you define tables.
+ * In other ORMs, you define models - in Piccolo you define tables.
  * Rather than using a filter method, you use a where method like in SQL.

 Example 1 - select